superkomar/mv_scales/README.md

-  -alg {keypoints,gradient descent} Choose one of the following algorithms -frame_1 FRAME_1                  File path for the first frame -frame_2 FRAME_2                  File path for the second frame -mv MV                            File path for img with motion vectors
+  -alg {keypoints,gradient descent} Choose one of the following algorithms -frame_1 FRAME_1                  File path for the first frame -frame_2 FRAME_2                  File path for the second frame -mv_1 MV                          File path for the first img with motion vectors -mv_2 MV                          File path for the second img with motion vectors
 ```

 ## Keypoints algorithm